FREE Case Review (866) 588-0600

 Get a Free Oil Field Accident Lawsuit Evaluation With Our Lawyers

-The law firm of Schmidt & Clark, LLP is dedicated to protecting the rights of the American oil and gas worker and is one of the only firms willing to handle this type of complex litigation throughout the entire United States.
+The law firm of Schmidt & Clark, LLP is dedicated to protecting the rights of the American oil and gas worker.
+It is one of the only firms willing to handle this type of complex litigation throughout the entire United States.

-Again, if you or a loved one has been seriously injured or killed in an oil field accident, you should contact our oil field accident lawyers immediately by using the form below or calling our law firm toll-free 24 hrs/day by dialing (866) 588-0600 for a free case review and legal advice.
+Again, suppose you or a loved one has been seriously injured or killed in an oil field accident.
+In that case, you should contact our oil field accident lawyers immediately by using the form below or calling our law firm toll-free 24 hrs/day by dialing (866) 588-0600 for a free case review and legal advice.

 You may be able to recover compensation from an oil company in a lawsuit and our oil field injury lawyers can help.